 In China, herbal treatment of neonatal jaundice (NNL) has been practiced for a long time.
-Even todate, a variety of herbal ingredients, including Rheum officinale (Da-huang), are prescribed to jaundiced infants, often in combination with modern treatment such as phototherapy and exchange transfusion.
-Their efficacy and safety have, however, not been tested systematically.
+Even todate, a variety of herbal ingredients, including Rheum officinale (Da-huang), is prescribed to jaundiced infants, often in combination with modern treatment such as phototherapy and exchange transfusion.
+Their efficacy and safety have not, however, been systematically tested.
 No data are available on the exact preparations, the doses administered and the positive and negative outcomes (Fok 2001).